coetry/collab/readme.rst

 This is a project that proves the power of the internet.
-A collaborate project to discover the beauty of code.
+A collaborative project to discover the beauty of code.